GIMP Developer Site now have improved navigation!

 We recommend not using TRUE and FALSE in new scripts, except for an SF-TOGGLE argument.

-Instead, you should use the v3 dialect and use the Scheme language symbols #f and #t.
+Instead of using them, you should use the v3 dialect and use the Scheme language symbols #f and #t.

 In the v3 dialect, a PDB procedure returning a single Boolean (a predicate) returns one element, for example #f or #t.
+Example calling a PDB procedure taking a boolean:

 (gimp-context-set-feather TRUE)